chrislohmeier/worldbuilding-wiki/Ferontown.md

 The heart of Ferontown is built in the interior of the mountain, but suburbs have popped up on each side of the mountain ridge that the city is built onto.
 ### Heart of the Mountain

+The Heart of the Mountain is the old sanctuary of the dwarves, where they would retreat into whenever the city was attacked.
+Underneath is the Aurite mine of Ferontown, the lair of an ancient [[Grython]].
 ### Brightside

+Brightside is the less exclusive district of Ferontown, and is open to outsiders.

 ### Darkside

+Darkside is the more exclusive, and more affluent, district of Ferontown.
+It is the preferred district of the Shade Dwarves, due to the ability to hide from the dragons.

 ## Inhabitants